Forecast Model Options Follow

 BLEND - Blend of Models

 This model combines short and long-range forecast model output for a complete forecast table.
-The BLEND uses a high-resolution, hourly updating computer model and is frequently updated with weather details as low as 3 km.
-If you can’t wait for the next forecast run, don’t worry, you no longer need to wait more than one hour because BLEND updates hourly.
+The BLEND uses a high-resolution, hourly updating computer model and is frequently updated with weather details as low as 3 km (only available in the continental US).
+If you can’t wait for the next forecast run, don’t worry; you no longer need to wait more than one hour because BLEND updates hourly.
 Choose this model when you need to make weather decisions for the next 12-48 hours or for small areas.

 GFS - Global Forecast System